 China’s semiconductor industry: A 55% contributor to APAC and 31% globally

-Starting in 2001, Asia Pacific became the leading region in semiconductor sales due to the shift in electronic equipment production.
+Starting in 2001, the Asia Pacific became the leading region in semiconductor sales due to the shift in electronic equipment production.
 The market’s remarkable growth is evident, soaring from USD39.8 billion in 2001 to over USD330.9 billion in 2022.
 China is the largest country market, contributing 55% to the regional APAC market and 31% globally.
 In 2020, China’s semiconductor industry consumed nearly a quarter, 24%, of the global semiconductor-enabled electronic devices.

 China’s AI industry heavily relies on Nvidia and AMD, making the ban on these companies the initial chokepoint in the semiconductor supply chain.
 This significant control over crucial links creates potential bottlenecks and disruptions, particularly impacting both China’s AI industry and the semiconductor sector.